Meghan Markle opts for a simple, classic royal wedding dress

 The veil is held together with a generous loan from Queen Elizabeth: a sparkly diamond bandeau tiara crafted in 1932, with the brooch dating back to 1893.

 Many on social media were surprised by Meghan Markle’s dress of choice.
-As a former fashion and lifestyle expert, some thought she might veer towards a trendier or embellished style.
+As a former fashion and lifestyle expert, some thought she might veer toward a trendier or embellished style.
 It’s a far more simple dress than that of her predecessor, Duchess Kate, who opted for a satin and lace bodice inspired by the Victorian tradition of corsetry, and designed by Sarah Burton, creative director of Alexander McQueen.

-In the end, Markle’s dress should have come as no surprise, considering how she once exclaimed that her favorite wedding style belonged to the late Carolyn Jeanne Kennedy.
+In the end, Markle’s dress should have come as no surprise, considering how she once exclaimed that her favorite wedding style belonged to the late Carolyn Bessette Kennedy.
 The former Suits star told Glamour that the understated Narciso Rodriguez–designed slip dress was “everything goals.”

 When Prince Harry caught up with his bride inside St. George’s Chapel, he reportedly whispered, “You look amazing.
-I missed you.”
+I’m so lucky.”